ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 In addition, you must pass the final exam in order to pass the course.

 <b>Late and Makeup Work</b> In general, work cannot be handed in late for
 credit.
-We will drop the lowest quiz and lab score to account for personal events and constraints that make you miss those deadlines.
+We will drop the lowest weekly engagement and lab score to account for personal events and constraints that make you miss those deadlines.

 Programming work cannot be handed in late, with one exception.
 The last programming assignment will synthesize many of the topics seen throughout the course.
 As such, it will demonstrate your understanding of many other parts of the course, and to reflect this, the score on the final programming assignment can <em>replace</em> an earlier PA score.
-In addition, you can hand in the final programming assignment any time during finals week (which will be after its deadline in week 10) for a 20% deduction.
+In addition, you can hand in the final programming assignment by Monday, 11:59pm during finals week (which will be after its deadline in week 10) for a 20% deduction.

 <b>Regrades</b> Mistakes sometimes occur in grading.
 Once grades are posted,
 we will allow a short period for you to request a fix to your grade